-One of the best things about Shelter Cove Town Centre is its layout.
-Cyclists will love it.
+Cyclists, in particular, will love the layout of Shelter Cove Town Centre.
 You can hop straight onto your bike and head down the trails.
 Each of the bike paths leads to impressive natural wonders, including Shelter Cove Harbour.

-Or follow the trails around Shelter Cove by foot to soak in the beauty of Broad Creek, the lagoons, and the waterfront park.
+Didn’t bring along a bike?
+Walk the trails around Shelter Cove to soak in the beauty of Broad Creek, the lagoons, and the waterfront park.
 When you get back, delve into one of the many restaurants, including gourmet seafood and a rooftop bar.

 Sea Pines Forest Preserve